wearep3r/apollo/README.md

 These are the design principles we base our work on apollo on.
 It's heavily inspired by DevOps and Clean Code practices and the works and arts of Martin Fowler who brought us immutable infrastructure.

+- Developers and operators should be able to trust their infrastructure and platform
-- Every **space**, including development, SHOULD be versioned in a repository
+- Every **space** should be versioned in a repository
+- Configuration should be declarative
+- There should be no bootstrapping step
-- There is ONE workflow for installation and deployment that applies to all spaces
+- There should be one workflow for installation and deployment that applies to all spaces
 - No manual actions on the platform - everything must be code
-- Every change to infrastructure SHOULD be code-reviewed to:
+- Every change to infrastructure should be code-reviewed to:
   - avoid mistakes
-  - make other (including non-DevOps) team members able to learn
+  - make other team members able to learn
   - make sure everything stays portable and immutable
 - Everyone SHOULD be able to:
-  - create their development environment in a minute with minimum effort
+  - create their development environment with minimum effort
   - reproduce a production-like environment
   - understand the whole infrastructure
   - propose modifications to the infrastructure, while being able to test them
-- apollo SHOULD be a boilerplate and a framework: modify it to fulfill your needs!
+- apollo is a boilerplate and a framework - it should be customizable but still predictable
-- The companion CLI is written in Bash so it is easy to understand what a command does, and it is easy to modify command behaviors or to add new ones
+- The CLI is written in Bash so it is easy to understand what a command does, and it is easy to modify command behaviors or to add new ones

 apollo is tailored to development teams.
 It's made by seasoned operators and contains everything a DevOps-enabled team needs to start changing the world.